Key Achievement

 If orbitron velocity is changing in already-aligned shells, this represents acceleration of orbitrons.

-In an antenna or capacitor, it's the applied electric potential.
-But mechanically, this means:
+In an antenna or capacitor, it's the applied potential (chirality-surplus/deficit difference between two points, per Axiom 8).
+Mechanically, this means:

 • Shells must adjust geometry to accommodate changing flow